 Yes!
-Flossing removed the bacterial plaque which accumulates between your teeth.
+Flossing removes the bacterial plaque which accumulates between your teeth.
 Brushing alone cannot remove this.
-Over time this un-cleaned bacteria can cause decay between your teeth
+Over time this un-cleaned bacteria can cause decay between your teeth.

 Rinse your mouth with water after a meal or snack to neutralize acid and reduce bacteria by 30%.
-Also chewing sugarless gum or gum containing Xylotol has been shown to decrease the incidence of decay.
+Also, chewing sugarless gum or gum containing Xylitol has been shown to decrease the incidence of decay.

-There is some evidence that over-the-counter bleaching products do whiten teeth, however these products are not used under the supervision of your dentist and There may be potential problems which may need attention prior to whitening in this Way.
-Also, the trays usually sold with these products do fit as well as those that are custom made by your dentist.
+There is some evidence that over-the-counter bleaching products do whiten teeth.
+However, these products are not used under the supervision of your dentist, and there may be potential problems that may need attention prior to whitening in this way.
+Also, the trays usually sold with these products don’t fit as well as those that are custom-made by your dentist.
 As a result, damage to your gums and teeth is possible.

-Cold sensitivity can be due a number of reasons.
+Cold sensitivity can be due to a number of reasons.
 Some people are just generally more sensitive to temperature changes.
-Other causes may be due to recession of the gum tissue, abrasions of the teeth, large metal restorations or decay.
-Treatments for this condition can include fillings, fluoride applications or the use of desensitizing toothpastes.
+Other causes may be due to recession of the gum tissue, abrasions of the teeth, large metal restorations, or decay.
+Treatments for this condition can include fillings, fluoride applications, or the use of desensitizing toothpaste.

 Your gums bleed as a result of inflammation caused by the presence of bacteria in your mouth.
 This bacteria, when not properly cleaned off your teeth, will result in an irritation of the gum tissue.
 This irritation, called gingivitis, will result in red, puffy, and bleeding gums.
 Gone untreated, it can progress into periodontal disease.